CJSpohn/github-search/README.md

 ## Notes

 This project has very limited test coverage.
-While I wanted to provide some demonstration of testing, I in no way consider this a comprehensive test suite.
+While I wanted to provide some demonstration of testing, I also wanted to be cognizant of time invested and I have left test coverage very minimal.
+I in no way consider this a comprehensive test suite.
 Rather, it is a simple demonstration of how I would setup and write unit tests.